Tsolval/destiny5e/Hunter.md

 Feature | Description | Benefit
 :---|:---|:---
 **Scavenger:** | Picking up ammo reduces the cooldown of your grenade and Throwing Knife. | Each box of ammo you pick up grants 1d4 light
 **Keyhole:** | Golden Gun overpenetrates and can damage multiple targets. | Draw an imaginary line from you through your target.
 If any other targets are along that line and within range, apply the damage to any of them that would have been hit by your original to-hit roll.
-**Gunslinger's&nbsp;Trance:** | Precision kills increase weapon stability.
+**Gunslinger's Trance:** | Precision kills increase weapon stability.
 Stacks up to 3 times. | If you make a kill with a critical hit, gain +1 to all attack rolls for 3 rounds.

 And at 9th level, you can add one of the following abilities.

 Feature | Description | Benefit
 :---|:---|:---
-**Chain&nbsp;of&nbsp;Woe:** | Precision kills allow follow up attacks.
-Stacks up to 3 times. | If you kill a target with a critical hit, attack another target.
+**Chain of Woe:** | Precision kills allow follow up attacks.
+Stacks up to 3 times. | Critical kills allow you to attack another target, with advantage.
 You can attack (and kill) a maximum of 4 targets a round with this ability
-**Over&nbsp;the&nbsp;Horizon:** | Increases the range of Golden Gun. | Range increases to 60/120.
+**Over the Horizon:** | Increases the range of Golden Gun. | Range increases to 60/120.
-**Gambler's&nbsp;Dagger:** | Gain an additional Throwing Knife. | Melee pool maximum increases to 40.
+**Gambler's Dagger:** | Gain an additional Throwing Knife. | Melee pool maximum increases to 40.

 ### [Bladedancer](http://destiny-grimoire.info/#Card-307050)
 _"Beautiful lethality, relentless style."_